Steps to GDPR Compliance: Privacy Impact Assessments

 How does this relate to the role of the data processor in the context of pre-employment background screening?

 So, we now know by whom and when to carry out a PIA.
 This means that a prudent data controller, when engaging a data processor, would be well advised to carry out a PIA on that data processor if two (2) or more of the evaluation criteria are present.
 In order to do that, it is likely that an audit of some form would be required.
 This could be a physical audit or an audit in the form of a questionnaire.
 This sounds straightforward i.e. completing a questionnaire or preparing for an audit.
 However, in order to enable the data controller to complete their PIA, the data processor needs to have asked itself the same questions and gone through the same process.

 In the context of background screening, it is highly likely that two (2) or more of the evaluation criteria are present by virtue of the services themselves.
 The most likely criteria:

-- large scale processing (many organisations have its service providers handle large volumes of candidates);
+large scale processing (many organisations have their service providers handle large volumes of candidates);

 What should a PIA process or policy look like?

 In order for a PIA to work, a systematic approach should be taken that can be applied throughout the organisation in any department.
 Ideas to consider (as suggested by the Information Commissioners Office in the UK): set up a PIA core team from different departments that can be brought together to work the PIA prepare a question set for teams to complete in order to work out if a PIA is needed prepare a template for teams to complete:

 information flows and who needs to be consulted including who has sign off